5 Memory-Boosting Tricks From a Jeopardy! Champ

 1. Practise tasks in an environment that’s as similar to the real situation as possible.
-(If you play along with Jeopardy!, stand up, have a buzzer in your hand and wait until the end of the clue to answer.)
+(If your goal is to be a contestant on Jeopardy! yourself, that means more than just playing along with the TV show: You should stand up, have a buzzer in your hand and wait until the end of the clue to answer!)

 2. Mnemonic devices such as acronyms and rhymes are helpful in cementing memory, though it’s ideal to practise enough that you no longer have to rely on them.